mshenoda/argy/README.md

 Effortless, intuitive, and lightweight command-line argument parsing for C++17 and newer.
 Argy is a header-only library with zero dependencies, designed to make CLI development simple and type-safe.

-*If you love Python's argparse or click, you'll feel right at home—Argy brings that developer-friendly experience to C++.*
+*If you love Python's argparse, you'll feel right at home—Argy brings that developer-friendly experience to C++.*

 Perfect for building robust, maintainable command-line tools in modern C++.